Mamma Mia! (musical): Foreign and touring productions

-The first North American tour started in San Francisco, California, on November 15, 2000, and closed in Boston, Massachusetts, on August 29, 2004.
-A second national tour opened in Providence, Rhode Island, on February 26, 2002, and closed in Appleton, Wisconsin, on August 26, 2012.
-This was followed by a non-Equity tour that opened in Orange, Texas, on September 28, 2016, and closed in St. Louis, Missouri, on July 30, 2017.
+The first North American tour started in San Francisco, California, on 15 November 2000, and closed in Boston, Massachusetts, on 29 August 2004.
+A second national tour opened in Providence, Rhode Island, on 26 February 2002, and closed in Appleton, Wisconsin, on 26 August 2012.
+This was followed by a non-Equity tour that opened in Orange, Texas, on 28 September 2016, and closed in St. Louis, Missouri, on 30 July 2017.
+A 25th-anniversary Equity tour kicked off on 26 October 2023 in Elmira, New York.

-The first non-English version of the show debuted in Hamburg at the Operettenhaus, where it ran from November 3, 2002, to September 8, 2007.
+The first non-English version of the show debuted in Hamburg at the Operettenhaus, where it ran from 3 November 2002, to 8 September 2007.
 With the productions of Stuttgart (2004) and Essen (2007), Mamma Mia! became the first major musical to play concurrently in three German cities.

 The show has had (and in some cases, still has) permanent productions in London, Toronto, Melbourne, New York, Hamburg, Tokyo (later transferred to Osaka, Fukuoka and Nagoya), Las Vegas, Utrecht, Seoul (later transferred to Seongnam and Daegu), Stuttgart, Madrid (later transferred to Barcelona), Stockholm (later transferred to Gothenburg), Antwerp, Moscow, Essen, Berlin, Oslo, Mexico City, Milan (later transferred to Rome), Copenhagen (later transferred to Aarhus), Paris, São Paulo, Shanghai, Buenos Aires, Vienna and Helsinki.

-Since its premiere in Dublin on September 9, 2004 (with Helen Hobson as Donna) the international tour been seen by 5 million people.
-In addition there have been several touring productions worldwide, including Australia/Asia (2002–2005), Australia (2009–2010), China (2011-2012, 2013-2014, and 2018), France (2012–2013), Germany, Japan, Netherlands (2009–2010), Spain (2009–2011 and 2016–2017), South Africa (2010–2011), South Korea, United Kingdom (2016–2018 and 2019-2021), and Denmark (2020).
+Since its premiere in Dublin on 9 September 2004 (with Helen Hobson as Donna) the international tour been seen by 5 million people.
+In addition there have been several touring productions worldwide, including Asia, Australia, China, Denmark, France, Germany, Japan, Netherlands, South Africa, South Korea, Spain, and United Kingdom.

 The Dutch actress Lone van Roosendaal has played Donna in three different countries: Netherlands, Belgium and Germany.

 In the Original Danish Tivoli Copenhagen Cast it was actually Kristine Yde Eriksen as Sophie and Nadia Barbara Abrahamsen as Ali.
-But when the production moved to Aarhus Stine Louise Henriksen took over for Kristine Yde Eriksen as Sophie and Nadin Reiness took over for Nadia Barbara Abrahamsen as Ali.
-Stine Louise Henriksen was actually Kristine's understudy in Tivoli, Copenhagen and so was Nadin Reiness for Nadia.
+But when the production moved to Aarhus Stine, Louise Henriksen took over for Kristine Yde Eriksen as Sophie and Nadin Reiness took over for Nadia Barbara Abrahamsen as Ali.
+Stine Louise Henriksen was actually Kristine's understudy in Tivoli, Copenhagen, and so was Nadin Reiness for Nadia.

-The South African tour, conducted at the Artscape Theatre in Cape Town on August 11, 2010, and 3 months later at The Teatro, Montecasino in Johannesburg, featured an all local cast.
+The South African tour, conducted at the Artscape Theatre in Cape Town on 11 August 2010, and three months later at The Teatro, Montecasino in Johannesburg, featured an all-local cast.